anarikai/PlaceDisplay/README.md

 Please note, that these commands are for Linux environment.

-To run this project you'll need to create a virtual environment (venv):
+To run this project the way it was developed, you'll need to create a virtual environment (venv) in the api-folder:

 python3 -m venv venv
 source venv/bin/activate

 Then you'll need to install Flask and python-dotenv: